Summary

 As2 |

-- 1 T is a very large magnetic field.
+- 1 T is a very strong magnetic field.

 - Geomagnetism

-- The earth is basically a dipole magnet.
+- The Earth is basically a giant dipole magnet.

 - A compass will rotate until it aligns with the Earth's magnetic field.